PicoCreator/Not-DnD-5thSRD/README.md

 # Terms list

-For the sake of avoiding confusion, with another well known game franchise, which is very similar.
+For the sake of avoiding confusion, with another well known game franchise.

-The following are clarification, for common confusion, with potentially copyrighted or trademark terms, found in another notable game.
-The following is an example.
+The following are clarification, for common confusion, with potentially copyrighted or trademark terms.

 | Terms we use | Terms, that some people may confused with | Source Materials for our terms |
 | --- | --- | --- |